 Playing games running at 120fps sounds exciting on paper but, realistically, you’re looking at diminishing returns at higher and higher frame rates.
 The debate is still open on the ceiling for what the human eye can perceive, but 60fps is the current gold standard for silky smooth precision gaming and will be more than enough for all but the most hardcore competitive gamers looking to eke out every possible marginal advantage.
 The ASUS TUF Gaming VG289Q delivers excellent, color-accurate 4K graphics at a steady and still-reasonable 60Hz.
 While less than perfect for the Series X on paper, many games still run at 60fps in 4K, making this a perfectly reasonable compromise.

-Best TV for Xbox Series X: LG C1 OLED
+Best TV: LG C1 OLED

 Why it made the cut: If cost is not a concern, LG’s OLED TVs are the gold standard for incredible image quality with no compromise in responsiveness.